Chapter 4 · 5 practice questions · In-browser grading · Local storage

 = SL − 2TL + TS − (NL − DI)

-• Passive SL (target's radiated source level): small craft 140–160 dB re 1 µPa @ 1 m; merchant or large naval vessels 170–190 dB re 1 µPa @ 1 m.
-The SL = 165 dB used in passive exercises corresponds to a representative merchant ship.
+• Passive SL (the target's radiated source level): 140–160 dB re 1 µPa @ 1 m for small craft, and about 170–190 dB re 1 µPa @ 1 m for merchant ships or large naval vessels.
+The passive exercise uses SL = 165 dB as a representative example.

-• Active SL (transmitted source level): portable echo sounders 180–200 dB re 1 µPa @ 1 m; large hull-mounted sonars or low-frequency ASW sonars can exceed 220 dB re 1 µPa @ 1 m.
-The SL = 210 dB used in active exercises corresponds to a mid-to-large sonar.
+• Active SL (transmitted source level): 180–200 dB re 1 µPa @ 1 m for portable echo sounders; large hull-mounted sonar and low-frequency ASW sonar can exceed 220 dB re 1 µPa @ 1 m.
+The active exercise uses SL = 210 dB as an example of a medium-to-large sonar.

-All dB values are referenced to re 1 µPa @ 1 m (reference pressure 1 µPa, reference distance 1 m).
+All source levels shown here use the reference re 1 µPa @ 1 m (reference pressure 1 µPa, reference distance 1 m).

 Comprehension check for this chapter